 - Outlook App

-Fallback fonts should be the same type as the web font.
+Fallback fonts should be the same type as your custom font.

-Use a sans-serif fallback font if your web font is a sans-serif font, and a serif fallback font if your web font is a serif font.
+Use a sans-serif fallback font if your custom font is a sans-serif font, and a serif fallback font if your custom font is a serif font.
 Using the same style of font helps retain your email’s design in different email clients.